How the Recovery Café Model Works

 The Recovery Café is an alternative, therapeutic, supportive community founded on the truth that every human being is precious and worthy of love regardless of their earlier trauma, mental and emotional anguish, addictive behaviors, or past mistakes.
 Providing a beautiful, safe, warm, drug- and alcohol-free space and loving community to anchor Members (our most closely supported consumers) in the sustained recovery needed to gain and maintain access to housing, social and health services, healthy relationships, education, and employment is essential to this model.

 Traditionally, a person receives support when they are in crisis and finds that the support is removed once they begin to experience stability.
-That model of emergency intervention and abandonment sets one up for a roller-coaster existence.
-That is not only cruel in that it locks one into a cycle of intense suffering and failure; it is expensive, ineffective, and a waste of human potential.
+That model of emergency intervention and abandonment sets one up for a roller-coaster existence which is not only cruel, in that it locks one into a cycle of intense suffering and failure, it is expensive, ineffective, and a waste of human potential.
 It is hopeful that many states are embracing a more effective and compassionate system of care.